neuertlab/TrueSpot-ReferenceData/Documentation.md

 Of note, all Sim-FISH ground truths use only integer coordinates, whereas RS-FISH set ground truths have subpixel precise coordinates.

 ### Experimental Image Reference Set Generation
-**TODO:** The experimental refsets are now JUST in the results files.
-Also update for new organization.
 The code containing all of the brains for the agnostic manual reference set generation tool lies in `core/RNA_Threshold_SpotSelector.m`.
 The wrapper scripts used to cleanly call this tool are `test_launch_spotanno_221116` (used by B.H.) and `spotpickscript_v2` (used by other manual curators).
 These scripts are meant to be used interactively, the user plugging in their root directory and name of the image to curate and it pulling up the location of the spot call data and image file from a master table.

+Cleaner code for generating visualization of outputs is a work-in-progress (see `VisCommon`, `SpotCallVisualization`, `CellsegDrawer`, and `QuantVisualization` in `core`).

 The `core/RNA_Threshold_SpotSelector.m` code renders the target image and its LoG filtered version (switching between slice-by-slice or maximum projection can be done with user input) into a MATLAB figure.
 Mouse and key listeners are used to allow the user to click on points on the image that they want to mark as spots.
 User can request computer snap their selections to an automated callset for feedback in tight clusters (any callset can be loaded in, not just TrueSpot's), but manual curators were instructed to override any computer suggestions that they did not agree with.
 Importantly, the same snapping algorithm was applied to these reference sets against all callsets upon performance analysis, so choice of computer set during manual spot selection should have no effect on performance metrics.

+`RNA_Threshold_SpotSelector` only works with old, raw outputs - it cannot read the newer coordinate tables.
+Old outputs from original runs are available upon request.
+Newer outputs can be visualized using the new visualization code.

 Manual reference sets from each curator are provided in the experimental reference set repository linked in the README.
 They can also be found in the image result MAT files as `analysis.exprefset` (a n-by-3 matrix of 1-based x,y,z coordinates). `analysis.truthset_region` specifies the region of the image included in the truthset, as in some cases the image was too large and had too many signal spots to curate in a reasonable timeframe and a piece of the image was used (and evaluated) instead.

-Because experimental images had multiple manual curators, these sets are stored in the result files as `analysis.truthset_{CURATOR}`.
+These sets are stored in the result files as `analysis.truthset_{CURATOR}`.
 For the current version of the manuscript, the BH sets were used across all images, however we intend to integrate the results from more manual curators in future results sets.
 Recalculated performance metrics for different reference sets can also be found in results structures, both as columns in the `callset` tables as alternate `performance` tables under `analysis.results_{TOOLABBR}.truthset_{CURATOR}`.

 ## Data Organization
 This section describes how data were dumped from binary `mat` files storing detailed results to analysis-specific tables.